Dubbo Project at a glance

 The Toongi Deposit contains rare earths, zirconium, niobium and hafnium with reserves that support an initial project life of 20 years, and potential for a significantly longer mine life.
 The polymetallic nature of the deposit provides a natural hedge against commodity price variability, de-risking the project for ASM and providing a robust economic outlook for shareholders.

 The Dubbo Project is ready for construction with all major state and federal approvals and licences are in place (see below), along with a proven process flow sheet and solid project economics.
-With the integration of the metallisation process, ASM is progressing a major pilot plant program and an optimisation study planned to be completed by the end of 2020.
-While it progresses the final optimisation work, discussions with key strategic partners seeking continuity and security of the supply key oxides and metals products for Australian and global manufacturing are progressing.
-ASM is targeting agreements with key strategic partner or partners by the end of 2020.
+With the integration of the metallisation process, ASM is progressing a major pilot plant program and an optimisation study was completed in December 2021.
+Discussions with key strategic partners seeking continuity and security of the supply key oxides and metals products for Australian and global manufacturing are progressing.

 Approvals and Timeline